sergicanet9/go-hexagonal-api/README.md

 <br />
 <br />
 NOTES:
-- When running this command, the docker image will be built using the value "local" for the env flag.
+- When running this command, the docker image will be built using the value "local" for the env flag and the current git branch name for the v flag.

 ### Stop and remove the running container
 ```